sim108-Data/researchskill_assignement4/README.md

 ```
 python assignement4.py
 ```
-* Now two files should have been save as 'week.jpg' and 'weekend.jpg'
+* After 5-6 min, two files should have been save as 'week.jpg' and 'weekend.jpg'

+### Data

 ## Help